 Do you sweat on large areas of your body?
 Are you "sweating everywhere"?
 It's brutal!
 But, you are not alone.
 We hear about this problem a lot and we want to help you find treatment and relief.
 The first step is to determine whether an underlying medical condition or a medication may be the root of the problem.

-With any type of sweating problem, it is important to find a knowledgeable physician about all-over sweating (often termed secondary generalized sweating).
-A physician, such as a dermatologist, can look at your medical history, provide an examination, run any necessary tests, consider any medications you may be taking (remember to tell your doctor about all medications you're using – including over-the-counter and herbal/natural products) and provide other professional insights.
+With any type of sweating problem, it is important to find a knowledgeable physician about all-over sweating (often termed secondary generalized sweating because it is secondary to something else).
+A physician, can look at your medical history, provide an examination, run any necessary tests, consider any medications you may be taking (remember to tell your doctor about all medications you're using – including over-the-counter and herbal/natural products) and provide other professional insights.

 To help you and your physician investigate your sweating problem, we've compiled lists of medications that can cause secondary hyperhidrosis (excess perspiration or sweating) as a side effect, and a list of diseases and conditions that can cause secondary hyperhidrosis.
 Of course, not everyone who takes one of these medications or who suffers from one of these conditions will experience excessive sweating.
 The lists are provided as a starting point for a discussion with a physician.

 A knowledgeable physician, who has experience with hyperhidrosis, can diagnosis and treat excessive sweating.
 We encourage patients who think they may suffer from secondary hyperhidrosis, and physicians, to print out the lists mentioned above and use them as part of a thorough investigation into what may be causing a generalized sweating problem.
 If a medication or another medical condition is causing excessive sweating, you and your doctor can discuss ways to mitigate this side effect.
 So, how do you know which type of hyperhidrosis you have?
 And how do you know where to turn for help?